skyfielders/python-skyfield/skyfield/documentation/index.rst

     +17deg 13' 02.6"
     2.18572863461 AU

-Skyfield is a pure-Python high-precision astronomy package that can generate positions for planets and Earth satellites.
+Skyfield is a pure-Python astronomy package that makes it easy to generate high precision research-grade positions for planets and Earth satellites.
 You can compute either geocentric coordinates as shown in the example above, or topocentric coordinates specific to your location